ansys/pyansys-geometry/doc/source/getting_started/installation.rst

 PyGeometry is supported on Python versions 3.7+.
 Previous versions of Python are no longer support as outlined `here <https://python3statement.org/>`_.
 PyGeometry dependencies are automatically checked when packages are installed.
-The following projects are required dependencies of PyGeometry:
+The following projects are required dependencies for PyGeometry:

 * `ansys-api-geometry` - The gRPC code generated from Protobuf files.
 * `NumPy <https://pypi.org/project/numpy/>`_ - NumPy arrays provide a core foundation for data array access for PyGeometry.